 By: Information courtesy of Chestnuts Australia

-Now unless you're in the business you probably don't know there are many different varieties of chestnuts and each has its own distinctive characteristics.
+You probably don't know there are many different varieties of chestnuts and each has its own distinctive characteristics.
 Most shops just sell them as chestnuts, but if you want to impress your local greengrocer you could ask whether the chestnuts he's selling are Red Spanish, Purton's Pride, De Coppi Marone or Bouche de Betizac. (the pronunciation of the last two may be a bit tricky so perhaps don't!)

 I suppose the first thing to know is what to do with them and the truth is there's loads you can do with chestnuts but I think they're most special when they're roasted over the BBQ, and eaten straight after they're cool enough to peel.